Hamid Algar: Life and career

 After earning his B.A. with first-class honors in Oriental Languages (Arabic and Persian) at Trinity College, Cambridge in 1961, he was offered a scholarship to Tehran University in Iran, where he planned to work for his Ph.D.
 He audited courses in Persian literature and Iranian history at Tehran University during 1961-62 and Turkish literature and history at Istanbul University in 1962-63.
 He then returned to Cambridge and defended his thesis in 1965.
 Algar wrote his Ph.D. dissertation on the political role of Shi'i religious scholars in the 19th century.
 He traveled extensively in the Muslim world as a student, first visiting Iran in 1959 and many times thereafter.
 He is proficient in Arabic, Persian, Turkish, Bosnian, Malay, Russian, German and French.
 In addition to political and intellectual history, his eclectic interests include Central Asian hajj routes, consumption of tobacco and coffee, freemasonry, heterodox sects and bogus Sufis, on which he has published journal articles.
-He has written numerous entries for Encyclopedia Iranica.
+He has written numerous entries for Encyclopædia Iranica.

-"In an era of rapid cultural, intellectual, and political change, Algar’s scholarship brought fresh perspectives to the study of Shiʿism, Sufism, and Islamic intellectual history, bridging worlds of language, thought, and spirituality and combining acute analyses of contemporary events with a respect for tradition" (A Luminous Intellect: Essays in Honor of Hamid Algar).
+"In an era of rapid cultural, intellectual, and political change, Algar's scholarship brought fresh perspectives to the study of Shiʿism, Sufism, and Islamic intellectual history, bridging worlds of language, thought, and spirituality and combining acute analyses of contemporary events with a respect for tradition" (A Luminous Intellect: Essays in Honor of Hamid Algar).

 In 2009, fifty years after his first trip to Iran, he received the Farabi International Award in Islamic studies and an honorary doctorate from the University of Tehran's Faculty of Letters.

 In regards to his conversion to Islam, Algar, who is of English lineage, has said, "I don't look like the average person's idea of a Muslim."

 Beyond academic activities, he participated in Muslim programs in local mosques and regularly delivered the sermons of Friday congregational prayers on the Berkeley campus.